tylerlong/rc-call-supervise-demo/README.md

 CALL_SESSION_ID=
 ```

-This part is for softphone SDK, please refer to
+This following part is for softphone SDK, please refer to
 https://github.com/ringcentral/ringcentral-softphone-ts:

 ```